Scaling PR Strategy Across Borders – PRLab Meetup

-The last PRLab Meetup took place on the 25th of September at Codaisseur Code Academy, a home for startups and tech companies.
+Last week, PRLab’s “Scaling your PR Strategy Across Borders” Meetup gathered the best PR professionals in Amsterdam.
+The meetup took place on the 25th of September at Codaisseur Code Academy, a home for startups and tech companies.
 It was the first meet up in a couple of months and there was a serious buzz in the air.
 Guests were cracking open refreshments and laughing with familiar faces as the latecomers rolled in.

 The topic for the night was “Scaling your PR Strategy Across Borders” and we brought in 3 speakers who successfully took their companies global.
 Everyone wants to go international, but not everyone knows how, so naturally the room was packed.

-As the crowd settled in Matias Rodsevich, PRLab’s founder, took the stage.
+As the crowd settled in, Matias Rodsevich, PRLab‘s founder, took the stage to introduce speakers sharing their tips on scaling PR.
 The environment was cozy and conversational as Van Zaten and Behaghel sat down for a chat.

 What followed next was 2 hours of inspiring speakers sharing their successes and pitfalls with campaigns.
 Here, you can find the recap of what the representatives had to say about leveraging PR to scale and expand their businesses across borders.